KGV PLAYING FIELDS – PURCHASE 1938

 Still, the first key objective of the whole enterprise had been achieved: the village had acquired land for playing fields and, for the time being, that land was relatively safe from housing development.

-It is striking, as seen from our present time, that although this was the most substantial land asset that had ever been acquired in the Parish for public benefit, the Parish Council (elected by the public) had played virtually no part in it.
-In October 1937 they had merely noted “the efforts of a local body known as the Effingham Playing Fields Committee who were endeavouring to raise sufficient funds by subscription for the purchase of the Parks” which “would at no time become chargeable to the local rates”.
+It is striking, as seen from our present time, that although this was the most substantial land asset that had ever been acquired in the Parish for public benefit, the Parish Council (there to serve the public) had played virtually no part in it.
+In October 1937 it had merely noted “the efforts of a local body known as the Effingham Playing Fields Committee who were endeavouring to raise sufficient funds by subscription for the purchase of the Parks” which “would at no time become chargeable to the local rates”.
 In brief, as far as EPC was concerned, the public might benefit from the fields but they would not be taxed in order to pay for that benefit; who was supposed to pay instead was not discussed.
-In April 1938 EPC had written to GRDC to enquire of their position regarding the land that had been scheduled by GRDC for playing fields in Effingham under the Town Planning scheme back in 1934 “in view of the purported acquisition of 31 acres of land for this purpose by the Effingham Playing Fields Committee”.
+In April 1938 EPC had written to GRDC to enquire of its position regarding the land that had been scheduled by GRDC for playing fields in Effingham under the Town Planning scheme back in 1934 “in view of the purported acquisition of 31 acres of land for this purpose by the Effingham Playing Fields Committee”.
 No reply had been received from GRDC by the end of July, whereupon EPC had passed a resolution “to deplore the fact that GRDC ignore the EPC”.
 Other than this, EPC had nothing to say about the playing fields.
 The success of the Playing Fields Trustees in November received no mention in the Minutes of ensuing EPC Meetings until six months later, by which time everything was being overshadowed by the coming war.

 Soon after the war EPC, under its new leadership of Barnes Wallis, would play a more prominent role in the arrangements governing the playing fields.